 What is a box mod?

-Basically, it’s a mod (a term referring to the part of the e-cigarette that holds the batteries, but you probably already knew that) that’s shaped like a box.
+It’s a mod (a term referring to the part of the e-cigarette that holds the batteries, but you probably already knew that) shaped like a box.

 A good rule of thumb in differentiating box mods from tube mods is that if it isn’t shaped like a tube, it’s a box mod.